-The lower left side of your abdomen is home to the last part of your colon, and for some women, the left ovary.
-Minor pain in this area is usually nothing to worry about and may clear up on its own in a day or two.
+The lower left side of your abdomen is home to the last part of your colon, and for some, the left ovary in those who have them.
+Minor pain in this area is usually nothing to worry about.
+It may clear up on its own in a day or so.

-If you have pain related to an accident or injury, call your local emergency services right away.
-You should also seek immediate medical attention if you feel pressure or pain in your chest.
+If you have pain related to an accident or injury, call 911 or local emergency services right away.
+Also seek immediate medical attention if you feel pressure or pain in your chest.

 Ask someone to help you get to urgent care or an emergency room if you have: